Liam Byrne (Irish criminal)

-Liam Byrne (born 30 October 1980 in Dublin, Ireland) is an Irish criminal and member of the Kinahan Organised Crime Group founded by Christy Kinahan.
+Liam Byrne (born 30 October 1980) is an Irish criminal and member of the Byrne Organised Crime Group and the Kinahan Organised Crime Group founded by Christy Kinahan.

 Family

 His parents are James and Sadie Byrne (née Roe).
 He is the second youngest of six siblings.
 He has a sister Maria and his youngest sibling was David Byrne who was shot dead in February 2016 as part of the Hutch–Kinahan feud.
 He is a brother-in-law of Thomas Kavanagh.
 He is a cousin of Freddie Thompson, who has been convicted of murder.

+He is married to his wife Simoan McEnroe and has two children.
+In January 2025, Liam Byrne's son, Lee Byrne, and his girlfriend Lily James Gerrard, the daughter of Steven Gerrard, former Liverpool and England footballer, shared the news that they were expecting their first child.

 Early criminal career

 Byrne became known to Gardaí as a street dealer of cannabis and later ecstasy.
 Christy Kinahan supplied them with the drugs.
 Kinahan is from St Theresa's Gardens, not far from the part of Crumlin where Byrne lived.
 When Byrne was in his early teens, Kinahan was in his late 30s and based in both Dublin and Tamworth.

 Kinahan was the first leader of the gang.

 Christy Kinahan was arrested and jailed in Dublin in 1997 after being linked to a batch of stolen cheques.
 Leadership of the gang passed to Freddie Thompson and Byrne and his associates started sourcing their drugs from elsewhere.